 Written by Keisuke Yamada

-The Kuromon (“Black Gate”) Market, located in Districts 1 and 2 of Nipponbashi in Chuo Ward, Osaka City, is an area where market stalls and small shops are gathered together.
-The market is known for its veritable treasure trove of food choices, which rivals the offerings at Higashinari Ward’s Tsuruhashi Market and Toyonaka City’s Hounan Market.
+The Kuromon (“Black Gate”) Market, located in the Nipponbashi district of Osaka.
+The market is known for its veritable treasure trove of food choices, which rivals the offerings of the cities Tsuruhashi Market and Toyonaka City’s Honan Market.

-There are approximately 180 businesses in the Kuromon Market, and half of them sell seafood.
-In addition to seafood stores, other shops handle fruits and vegetables or dried foods, and there are even supermarkets with comprehensive food inventories.
-In other words, if you come to the Kuromon Market, you can buy any delicious thing you can imagine.
+There are approximately 180 businesses in the Kuromon Market, and half of them offer seafood.
+In addition to seafood booths, there are also shops handling fruits, vegetables, and dried foods.
+There are also supermarkets with comprehensive food inventories.
+If you come to the Kuromon Market, you can buy nearly every delicious item imaginary.

-The Kuromon Market was formerly known as Enmyoji Market due to its proximity to Enmyoji Temple.
-It is thought that the current name was derived from the temple gate’s black paint scheme, as people always referred to it as the black gate market.
+The Kuromon Market was formerly known as Enmyoji Market due to its proximity to the Enmyoji Temple.
+It is believed that the current name was derived from the temple gate’s black paint as people always referred to it as the black gate.

-Fugu (blowfish) is the Kuromon Market’s delicious specialty!!
-Fugu is known as an expensive seafood treat in Japan, and it’s said that Osaka is responsible for three-fifths of domestic fugu consumption.
-When you ask someone in Osaka where to get tasty fugu, the Kuromon Market will be the first place on their lips.
+Fugu (blowfish) is the Kuromon Market’s delicious specialty.
+Fugu is known as an expensive seafood treat in Japan.
+It is estimated that Osaka is responsible for three-fifths of domestic fugu consumption.
+If you ask a local person where to get tasty fugu, the Kuromon Market will probably be one of the first places they mention.

-It’s actually said that Japan, China and Korea are the only countries with a culture of eating fugu.
-In the West, it is known as a poisonous fish and considered inedible.
+Japan, China, and Korea are the only countries with a culture of eating fugu.
+In other countries, it is mainly known for its poison and considered inedible.

-In Japan, you need to be certified in order to cook with fugu, so you can rest assured that fugu served at restaurants will be safe to eat.
+However, there is no need to worry.
+In Japan, you need to be certified in order to cook with fugu.
+You can rest assured that fugu served at restaurants will be safe to eat.